-Depression remains a condition that does not have a single explanation or a single treatment that would be effective for all affected.
-Learning and understanding how to approach and treat depression is more important than ever, considering how common it is and how much suffering it cause.
+Depression remains a condition that does not have a single explanation nor a single treatment.
+Learning and understanding how to approach and treat depression is more important than ever, considering how common it is and how much suffering it can cause.

 Can Exercise Cure Depression?

 Exercise is such an natural treatment for depression and anxiety.
 According to Michael Otto, a professor of Psychology at Boston University, many clinicians have been very slow in accepting the major importance of exercise in treating depression.

 In 2006 Otto and his his colleagues reviewed 11 studies that dealt with the effects of exercise on mental health.
 The conclusion was clear, “clinicians should consider adding exercise to the treatment plans for their depressed patients.”

 If we look at it from a biological point of view, all actions necessary for the survival of our species (socializing, sexual contact, physical work) also come with a cocktail of “feel good” neurochemicals in our brains that keep us coming back for more.

 Exercise hooks us through increased oxygen intake combined with endorphins, our natural opiate feel good molecules that get released with exercise.

 Studies that date back to 1985 have shown that along with conventional therapy, it is advisable to prescribe exercise to your patients.
 An article published in the British Medical Journal in July 13, 1985 states that patients with a 15-30% oxygen uptake experience major antidepressive effects.

 Year after year, study after study, the evidence keep piling that exercise is beneficial for depression patients.
 A study from 2007, led by James Blumenthal, a clinical psychologist at the Duke University supports this claim.